mohamadalzhori/ScrollingMessage-Visual-Using-matplotlib/README.md

 # ScrollingMessage-Visual-Using-matplotlib

-This is a python code that visualizes a Scrolling Message task that we had to implement in our Microprocessor lab using assembly code.
+This Python code showcases the implementation of a Scrolling Message task, originally created in assembly language for our Microprocessor lab.

 ![ScrollingMessage drawio](https://github.com/mohamadalzhori/ScrollingMessage-Visual-Using-matplotlib/assets/99711702/086687db-6055-46ed-80cc-257807c00e67)